wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 #### Venue + Booking Details
 Date: Wednesday 1 March 2017, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: Pay What You Decide on the evening — we suggest you <a href="http://www.thelowry.com/event/a-machine-theyre-secretly-building" target="_blank">book a free ticket in advance</a> to ensure you get a space.
+Tickets: Pay What You Decide on the evening — we suggest you <a href="http://www.thelowry.com/event/a-machine-theyre-secretly-building" target="_blank">book a free ticket in advance</a> to ensure you get a space; please collect by 7.45pm or it may be re-allocated.
 Box Office Tel: 0843 208 6000

 #### Access Information